medisoft/tumin/README.md

     + The minimum amount of validation transactions are 2.
 Weight equals to 3^(NumValidatedTransactions-2)
 * Accumulated weight
     + The sum of all the weights for the longest path to the genesis for a new transaction.
+* Address
+    + A Base58 representation of the public key
+* Public key
+    + A key derivated from a master public key
+* Private key
+    + A key derivated from the master private key

 ### How it works